mohyaz11/OptimumSetupBook/manuscript/Terms.md

 ## Package

 A package is an archive (zip, tar, NuGet) that contains your application assets.
 Octopus works by deploying your packages to deployment targets.
 You can host packages in external repositories or the built-in Octopus repository.
-Octopus can integrate with external repositories like Artifactory and NuGet.
+Octopus can also integrate with external repositories like Artifactory and NuGet.

 ## Project

 Projects define your deployment process, configuration variables, and the deployment lifecycle.
-Think of it as a blueprint for releasing your packages to deployment targets.
+Think of it as a blueprint for releasing your packages to your deployment targets.

 ## Release